mgreiler/se-unlocked/Transcripts/EP_26_Chris_Biscardi.md

 make sense to hire me to do, right.
-Like the, um, if you just want a couple of buttons created on a site or like some CSS written or, um, like a, a one off, uh, pipeline built or something like that, I'm probably not the best person to do that because my rate is not commensurate with that work.
+Like the, um, if you just want a couple of buttons created on a site or like some CSS written or, um, like a, a one off, uh, pipeline built or something like that, I'm probably not the best person to do that because my rate is not commensurate with that work, right?
-Right.
 You probably want somebody who is a bit earlier in their career who maybe has a little bit less experience, um, who needs to gain some experience to do those.
-Um, so I'll come in, uh, and like advise on a JAMstack adoption, uh, process, right?
-Like this company wants to move their sites from whatever they're doing to more of a JAMstack approach to simplify their dev ops pipelines and things like that.
+Um, so I'll come in, uh, and like advise on a JAM stack adoption, uh, process, right?
+Like this company wants to move their sites from whatever they're doing to more of a JAM stack approach to simplify their dev ops pipelines and things like that.
 Um, and I can give a lot of advice around from, to get them from where they are, to where they need to be.
 Um, and that can come from just like a one hour